codekeyz/loopback-multirole-example/README.md

-# Multi-User Loopback-3
+# Multi-Role Example Loopback-3

-This starter is useful for creating multi-role or user REST-API using IBM-StrongLoop Loopback 3.
+This example is a showcase of using the [loopback-multirole-api-starter](https://github.com/codekeyz/loopback-multirole-api-starter)

-> All your User Models should extend BaseUser.
-That's the rule
+> We have Admin & Client User Models

+Only Admins can find all Admins.
+Clients cannot find Admins.